andresangulo/angular-flash-messages/README.md

-# craod-flash-messages
+# flash-messages
 Flash message utility and directives for AngularJS

 **[Requirements](#requirements)** **[Installation](#installation)** **[Usage](#usage)**

 <a name="requirements"></a>
 ## Requirements
-craod-flash-messages only requires AngularJS to work.
-However, in order to use the default template design, your website must use
-[font-awesome](https://fortawesome.github.io/Font-Awesome/icons/) as well as [bootstrap CSS](http://getbootstrap.com/css/).
+flash-messages only requires AngularJS to work.
+However, in order to use the default template design, your website must use [font-awesome](https://fortawesome.github.io/Font-Awesome/icons/) as well as [bootstrap CSS](http://getbootstrap.com/css/).

 <a name="installation"></a>
 ## Installation
-Simply include the files provided in the dist folder: craod-flash-messages.js and craod-flash-messages.css, or craod-flash-messages.min.js and craod-flash-messages.min.css for the uglified/minified versions.
-Add the ***craod-flash-messages*** module to your application for flash messages to be available.
+Simply include the files provided in the dist folder: flash-messages.js and flash-messages.css, or flash-messages.min.js and flash-messages.min.css for the uglified/minified versions.
+Add the ***flash-messages*** module to your application for flash messages to be available.

 <a name="usage"></a>